-Soil borne diseases. e.g. Tetanus and Toxoplasmosis.
+Soil borne diseases.
+E.g. Tetanus and Toxoplasmosis.
 Ensure your tetanus vaccination is up to date.

 Chemical use.
-Some volunteers may be using pesticides for the first time - supervised by qualified staff.
+Some volunteers may be using pesticides for the first time, under the supervision of qualified staff.

 The chemical we commonly treat invasive plants with is a weed killer called Glyphosate (trade name "RoundUp").